Skip to main content

 customerobjectCustomer information containing name and email

-payment_methodobjectPayment method details including type and raw card information
+payment_methodobjectPayment method details including type and raw card fields

 client_referencestringYour unique reference for this transaction